 A compendium of recent work on pi

 To celebrate Pi Day 2016, we have decided to collect 25 key technical papers that have appeared over the past 40 years with research results related to the computation and analysis of this memorable number.
 The collection includes papers describing the results and computations mentioned above, and many others as well.
 Some papers in our collection explore advanced research questions suitable for active researchers in the field, but several are highly accessible to undergraduate mathematics students.
-A listing and brief description of the individual papers is available here.
+Read a listing and brief description of the individual papers.

 Jonathan Borwein (Jon) (Ontario & Jesus 1971) read MSc and DPhil Maths and is Laureate Professor Mathematics at the University of Newcastle, Australia.
 He also regularly blogs: http://experimentalmath.info/blog/.
 This article was co-written with David H. Bailey, Lawrence Berkeley National Lab (retired) and University of California, Davis.